mohammedgad/Notifications/README.md

 ## Description

-Notifications is a Microservice for send Push notifications and SMSs using AWS SNS 🚀
+Notifications is a Microservice for sending Push notifications and SMSs using AWS SNS 🚀

 ## Installation ⚙️
 Clone the service Repo